aliaksandrb/anydo_api/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.6, 2.7, 3.3, and 3.4, and for PyPy.
+3. The pull request should work for Python 2.7 and 3.4.
 Check https://travis-ci.org/aliaksandrb/anydo_api/pull_requests
    and make sure that the tests pass for all supported Python versions.